mattbis/mapFilePath.dev/src/6/proto-api.md

-`setPortCachePolicy` stop it using shared caches for diff and sync `setDestructorPolicy` make it not care `setTransformerPolicy` set what the transformer does
+`setPortCachePolicy` stop it using shared caches for diff and sync `setDestructorPolicy` make it not care `setTransformerPolicy` set what the transformer does `setRetryPolicy` forces a retry on any channel..
+`setPolicyLiberalism` changes whether port forces on all channels etc

 ### all
 `setManifest`|`manifest` sets a whole load of things in one go `setMode`
 `setAttributes`
 `setFilterCachePolicy`
+`setRetryPolicy`
 - SEMAPHORES `start`|`stop`|`pause`
 `setPhase`
 `getPhase`